oam-dev/spec/README.md

 ![How it works][how-it-works]

 ### Why Open Application Model?
-- Define modern application by default.
+- Define modern application by default and build developer-first platform at ease.
-- Build application-first platform - developer centric.
-- Build standard platforms across organizations - no silos.
+- Build standard platforms across organizations, no silos.
-- Create modularized and re-usable components and traits - better discoverability, manageability and interoperability.
+- Platform is assembled with modularized and re-usable components and traits, highly customizable.
-- Decouple abstraction and implementation - runtime agnostic and polyglot.
+- Decouple abstraction and implementation, enable runtime-agnostic and polyglot.
-- Bring your own components and traits - no abstraction and capability lock-in.
+- No abstraction and capability lock-in.

 ### Team-centric and separation of concerns